MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Computational Illustrations

 \subsection{Subsurface Geophysics}

-The purpose of this section is twofold: we demonstrate another nontrivial application where function space sampling is potentially useful; and we demonstrate the use of sieve priors in this context.
-Key to understanding what follows in this problem is to appreciate that, for the data volume we employ, the posterior distribution can be very diffuse and expensive to explore unless severe prior modeling is imposed.
-This is because the homogenizing property of the elliptic PDE means that a whole range of different length-scale solutions can explain the same data.
-To combat this we choose very restrictive priors, either through the form of Gaussian covariance, or through the sieve mechanism, which favour a small number of active Fourier modes.
+The purpose of this section is twofold: we demonstrate another nontrivial application where function space sampling is potentially useful and we demonstrate the use of sieve priors in this context.
+Key to understanding what follows in this problem is to appreciate that, for the data volume we employ, the posterior distribution can be very diffuse and expensive to explore unless severe prior modelling is imposed, meaning that the prior is heavily weighted to solutions with only a small number of active Fourier modes, at low wave numbers.\vadjust{\goodbreak} This is because the homogenizing property of the elliptic PDE means that a whole range of different length-scale solutions can explain the same data.
+To combat this, we choose very restrictive priors, either through the form of Gaussian covariance or through the sieve mechanism, which favour a small number of active Fourier modes.